 As developers, many of us have become accustomed to building web applications with healthy network connections and powerful machines.
 At times, we may not realize how users would experience our applications with lower-end devices and weaker connections.
 According to a Google Research statistic, the average time it takes to fully load a webpage on mobile is greater than 20 seconds.
 This was found by running tests on a globally representative 3G network connection and a Nexus 5 device.
 Another Google Research statistic found the average load time to be 15.3 seconds with a 4G connection.

 If a webpage takes longer than 3 seconds to load, more than half of our users will give up.

 It’s important to first spend a little time analyzing the devices of our users before adding performance enhancements that very well may not be necessary (or important as other features our application needs).
-If we find out our application is not loading as fast it probably should after a little digging, then it may be worthwhile to dive in and try adding some optimizations to our site.
+If we find out our application is not loading as fast as it probably should after a little digging, then it may be worthwhile to dive in and try adding some optimizations!

 If you have any questions or suggestions, feel free to open an issue!